techidock/open-source/channel_area/README.md

 A dashed orange rectangle indicates the shape's bounding box so you can see its maximum width and height.
 These values are listed below the canvas.

 The grid origin is the bottom left corner.
 A label beneath the canvas shows the current cursor coordinates in this system.
 When editing a point you can drag it with the left mouse button and the marker follows the cursor until the button is released.
-When you hover over a marker the cursor changes to a crosshair to indicate it can be edited.
+When you hover over a marker or drag a point, the cursor becomes a blue crosshair to indicate the point is editable.